-Waterfall Methodologies are No Longer Optimal for Development
+Waterfall Methodologies Are No Longer Optimal for Development

 What is Continuous Integration and Continuous Deployment?

 Continuous deployment (CD) adds an additional step to the automation process where code is sent to production after it passes a series of tests.
-Only if testing fails will code be sent back to developers, and the automation process will remove it from the next deployment.
+Only if testing fails will the code be sent back to developers, and the automation process will remove it from the next deployment.
 Once developers fix any issues, the process is repeated until it’s finally sent to production.

-How Continuous Integration and Deployment Get You to Where You Want to Be?
+How Continuous Integration and Deployment Increases Efficiency

 - Build and compile code committed to the codebase by developers.